 Alliance for Smiles organizes and sends surgical teams to sites for two week missions.
-A surgical team is comprised of approximately 15 medical volunteers, supported by approximately 5 non-medical volunteers.
+A surgical team is comprised of approximately 15 medical volunteers, supported by 4 non-medical volunteers.
 During a mission 70 to 100 under-served children receive surgery for cleft lip & palate anomalies.
 The AfS team works side-by-side with local medical practitioners to exchange ideas on proper medical techniques and procedures, as well as to provide follow-up care.

 AfS provides care to all patients regardless of race, color, religion, sex, ancestry, national origin, economic status, educational background, sexual orientation, gender expression or identity, or marital status.